silentmoooon/a2a-python/CONTRIBUTING.md

 - **Test your changes.** Before you submit a pull request, make sure that your changes work as expected.
 - **Be patient.** It may take some time for your pull request to be reviewed and merged.

----

-## For Google Employees

-Complete the following steps to register your GitHub account and be added as a contributor to this repository.

-1. Register your GitHub account at [go/GitHub](http://go/github).